pedroserrudo/django-smart-truncate/README.md

 =====================

 # Django Template Smart Truncate
-## I dont like to cut words with the normal truncate from django so i created a smart one.
+## I dont like to cut words with the normal truncate from django so I created a smart one.
-### You shoud pass 2 arguments, the min and de max chars.
+You shoud pass 2 arguments, the min and de max chars.
-### The template tag will truncate the text on the last space
+The template tag will truncate the text on the last space

 ```
 {% load smarttruncate %}